geem-lab/overreact-guide/src/install.md

 > **✏️** You may need to call `pip3` instead of `pip`.

-The above command will install a minimal set of features.
-If you plan to use the command-line interface, you have to specify the `cli` extra feature:
+The above command will install a minimal set of features. **If you plan to use the command-line interface, you have to specify the `cli` extra feature**:

 ```console
 $ pip install overreact[cli]